barryclark/jekyll-now/_posts/2018-05-09-visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention.md

 title: Visualizing A Neural Machine Translation Model (Mechanics of Seq2seq Models With Attention)
 ---

+**May 25th update:** New graphics (RNN animation, word embedding graph), color coding, elaborated on the final attention example.

+**Note:** The animations below are videos.
+Touch or hover on them (if you're using a mouse) to get play controls so you can pause if needed.

 Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
 Google Translate started [using](https://blog.google/products/translate/found-translation-more-accurate-fluent-sentences-google-translate/) such a model in production in late 2016.
 These models are explained in the two pioneering papers ([Sutskever et al., 2014](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), [Cho et al., 2014](http://emnlp2014.org/papers/pdf/EMNLP2014179.pdf)).

 I found, however, that understanding the model well enough to implement it requires unraveling a series of concepts that build on top of each other.
 I thought that a bunch of these ideas would be more accessible if expressed visually.
 That's what I aim to do in this post.
 You'll need some previous understanding of deep learning to get through this post.
 I hope it can be a useful companion to reading the papers mentioned above (and the attention papers linked later in the post).